Lesson 1.3: BNF Syntax and Parser Generation

 true && (false || false)

-If you parse these programs with kast, you will once again get a single unique AST with no error.
-If you look, you might notice that the bracket itself does not appear in the AST.
-In fact, this is a property unique to brackets: productions with the bracket attribute are not represented in the parsed AST of a term, and the child of the bracket is folded immediately into the parent term.
-This is the reason for the requirement that a bracket production have a single non-terminal of the same sort as the production itself.
+When parsing these programs with kast, you get a unique AST with no error.
+If you check the output carefully, you will notice that the bracket itself does not appear in the AST.
+In fact, this is a property unique to bracket productions: they are not represented in the parsed AST of a term, and the child of the bracket is folded immediately into the parent term.
+This is why we have the requirement mentioned above, that a bracket production must have a single non-terminal of the same sort as the production itself.

 Exercise

-Write out what you expect the AST to be arising from parsing these two programs above with --output kast, then parse them yourself and compare them to the AST you expected.
+Write out the AST you expect to be arising from parsing the two programs above with --output kast, then parse them and compare the result to the AST you expected.
 Confirm for yourself that the bracket production does not appear in the AST.

 Tokens